Enamulali/enamulali/README.md

 ## 👋 Hey there

-### My name is Enamul Ali and I am a Full-stack Software Developer
+### My name is Enamul Ali and I am a Junior Full-stack Software Developer

 📍 Based in Manchester, UK<br>
 🌱 I'm currently learning Javascript, React Native and Svelte<br>